-A dental check-up is much more than looking at your teeth!
-During the check-up your dentist will discuss any concerns you may have, do a dietary and hygiene assessment, then they will do a thorough examination of your jaw, gums, tongue, throat, face and neck as well as examining your teeth for any signs of cavities, infection, cracks or excess plaque build-up.
+A dental check-up is much more than simply looking at your teeth!
+During the check-up your dentist will discuss any concerns you may have, do a dietary and hygiene assessment and do a thorough examination of your jaw, gums, tongue, throat, face and neck.
+They will then examine your teeth for any signs of cavities, infection, cracks or excess plaque build-up.

 If there are areas to address, they will create a dental treatment plan with your input.
 This means they can plan the dental work to suit your timeframe and budget.
-If further work is required in most instances another appointment will need to be made for the treatment to be carried out.
+If further work is required, usually another appointment will need to be made for the treatment to be carried out.

 X-rays may be required as part of the dentist’s comprehensive look at your mouth.
 This is done to get a better look at your teeth and to look for any decay or infection between or around the teeth that can’t be identified visually.

-We want to find areas of decay before they are big enough for the dentist to be able to see with their eyes!
-With x-rays on file your dentist is also able to compare current and past x-rays to track any changes in your mouth.
+We want to find areas of decay before they are big enough for the dentist to see with their eyes!
+With x-rays on file, your dentist is also able to compare current and past x-rays to track any changes in your mouth.

 Your dentist will scale and polish your teeth to remove stains, plaque build-up and tartar.
 They do this using special ultrasonic tools and a gentle abrasive polishing paste.
 It is a lot more in-depth than when you brush your teeth at home.